CMPUT301W15T14/ExpenseExpress/README.md

 Mar 11:

-See Issues at right side, divided remaining work into 11 parts.
+See Issues at right side, divided remaining work into 12 parts.
+As we start them we will be breaking them into smaller parts.

 -------